 With integrated illumination, Hermary machine vision products operate under a wide variety of ambient lighting conditions, without relying upon the target’s contrast.
 A further benefit of 3D machine vision is the ability to stitch together point clouds from multiple scanners.
-For example a large object such as a truck frame can be scanned with multiple scanners.
+For example, a large object such as a truck frame can be scanned with multiple scanners.
 Complex shapes can be digitized by stitching point cloud data from multiple, strategically placed scanners.

-	Industrial robots work in a three dimensional world.
+Industrial robots work in a three-dimensional world.
 A blind robot is limited to performing repetitive and structured tasks.
-3D machine vision allows a robot to sense variations in its physical environment and adapt accordingly, increasing flexibility, utility and velocity.
+3D machine vision allows a robot to sense variations in its physical environment and adapt accordingly, increasing flexibility, utility, and velocity.

 There are generally three types of 3D machine vision technologies used in industrial settings: interferometry, triangulation, and time of flight.

 |Scanning Methods||Michelson Interferometer||Laser triangulation||LIDAR|

 |Distance / Depth of field||Short-range (micrometers)||Mid-range, close to scales humans can measure||Long-range (tens of meters to kilometers)|

 |Further reading||Interferometry: Capturing 3D data with Light-based Measurement Techniques||Laser triangulation, stereo vision and coded light explained||Time of flight: Capturing 3D data with Light-based Measurement Techniques|